 Homemade cast iron cornbread!
 This skillet cornbread comes out fluffy in the middle and crisp on the outside.
-This quick and easy cornbread is the perfect side dish to any meal!
+This quick and easy cornbread recipe is the perfect side dish to any meal!

 Nothing against boxed cornbread mix (I am all about the shortcuts), but it probably takes around the same amount of time to make this homemade cornbread which is much better.

 I used Bob’s Red Mill 100% stone ground whole grain cornmeal- medium grind (you can also get coarse grind if you like your cornbread a little more rustic), all purpose flour, baking powder + soda, salt, brown sugar, salt, buttermilk, eggs, and butter.

 Yup, that’s it!
 You mix the dry and wet separately, combine, and you’re basically ready to boogie.
 Now onto the good stuff…

 I like to cook my cornbread in a cast iron skillet (Hello, girl with the IRON CAST here).
 You get such a nice uniform crust and then that soft pillowy center.
 When cooking cornbread in the cast iron, I preheat my cast iron in the oven while it warms up.
 This allows the cast iron to have uniform heat when you pour the batter into the skillet.
 Once the oven (along with your skillet) are pre-heated, remove the skillet with oven mitts (very hot!).
 Use a stick of butter to coat the whole skillet.
 Hearing that sizzle is like music to my ears.

 Pour in the batter and place into the oven.
 Bake for 20-25 minutes, until you can insert a toothpick into the center and it comes out dry.
 After 20 minutes, when it’s finished baking, brush some melted butter on the top, then low broil it for about a minute to get that golden brown top.
 Totally optional, but totally worth it.